EnigmaticaModpacks/Enigmatica2Expert/ISSUE_TEMPLATE.md

 #### Modpack version (Do not use "latest")

-#### Crashlog or your most recent log file where the issue was present
+#### Your most recent crash report or log file where the issue was present

 [pastebin/gist/etc link here]